Antifactors of regular bipartite graphs: Introduction

-Cornu\'ejols~\cite{Cor88} provided the first polynomial time algorithm for the problem with~$H$ being allowed and so give an affirmative answer to Problem \ref{LoPl}.
-However, it is not easy to determine whether a bipartite graph contains 1-anti-factor.
-So it is interesting to classify the bipartite graph with 1-anti-factor.
-Liu and Yu (see \cite{YL09}, Page 76, Line 1) proposed the following problem. \begin{problem} Let $k\geq 3$ and let $G$ be a $k$-regular bipartite graph with bipartition $(X,Y)$.
-Does $G$ contain a 1-anti-factor? \end{problem} In this paper, we give an affirmative answer to Problem \ref{LiuYu} and obtain the following result. \begin{theorem} Let $k\geq 3$ be an integer and let $G$ be a $k$-regular bipartite graph with bipartition $(X,Y)$.
-Then $G$ contains a 1-anti-factor. \end{theorem}
+However, there is no nice formula to determine whether a bipartite graph contains a 1-anti-factor.
+So it is interesting to classify bipartite graphs with 1-anti-factors.
+Yu and Liu (see \cite{YL09}, Page 76) asked whether every connected $r$-regular bipartite graph contains a 1-anti-factor.
+In this paper, we give an affirmative answer to Yu and Liu's problem and obtain the following result. \begin{theorem} Let $k\geq 3$ be an integer.
+Every $k$-regular bipartite graph contains a 1-anti-factor. \end{theorem}

 The rest of the paper is organized as follows.
-In Section 2, we will introduce Lovasz's $H$-Factor Structure Theorem that is needed in the proof of Theorem 1.4.
-The proof of Theorem 1.4 will be presented in Section 3.
+In Section 2, we introduce Lov\'asz's $H$-Factor Structure Theorem that is needed in the proof of Theorem 1.3.
+The proof of Theorem \ref{main} will be presented in Section 3.